frederic-perez/AmE-dictionary/data/dictionary.md

 __celerity__ _n_ /suh-LAIR-uh-tee/ Celerity is a formal word that means “swiftness of motion or action.” _When the developers’ intentions became clear, the community came together with celerity to preserve the town’s beloved wetlands for future generations._
 __celery__ _n_ :eight: /ˈselərɪ/ A biennial European plant _(Apium graveolens var. dulce)_ in the parsley family, having edible roots, leafstalks, leaves, and fruits. _Celery roots._ _Celery stalk._ :es: apio
 __celibacy__ _n_
+__cell__ _n_ :two: __5__ The smallest organizational unit of a clandestine group or movement, such as a banned political movement or a terrorist group.
+A cell’s leader is often the only person who knows members of the organization outside the cell. _A Communist cell._
 __cellblock__ _n_ A group of cells that make up a section or unit of a prison. _Syn_ ward
 __cellist__ _n_ :two::hammer:
 __cellophane__